-Effective the first FLSA work period of 2018, only employees who have bid the second watch (1700-0530) shall receive a two percent (2%) differential above the employee's base rate of pay for all compensable hours.
-If an officer is permanently reassigned to a day shift position, the two percent (2%) night differential shall cease immediately.
-If circumstances pull an officer from night shift for more than thirty (30) days, the differential shall cease until the officer returns to the assigned bid night shift.
-An officer who is reassigned as a result of an on the job injury shall maintain his/her shift differential.
+Effective the first FLSA work period of 2018 only employees who have bid the second watch (1700-0530) shall receive a two percent (2%) differential above the employee's base rate of pay for all compensable hours.
+If an Officer is permanently reassigned to a day shift position, the two percent (2.0%) night differential shall cease immediately.
+If circumstances pull an Officer from night shift for more than thirty (30) days, the differential shall cease until the Officers returns to the assigned bid night shift.
+An Officer who is reassigned as a result of an on the job injury shall maintain their shift differential.